 - Neiwert, David.
 2017.
 Alt-America: The Rise of the Radical Right in the Age of Trump.
 New York: Verso.

 - Noys, Benjamin.
 2014.
 Malign Velocities: Accelerationism and Capitalism.
-London: Zero.
+London: Zer0.

 - Phillips, Whitney and Ryan M. Milner.
 2017.
 The Ambivalent Internet: Mischief, Oddity, and Antagonism Online.
-Cambridge: Polity, 2017.
+Cambridge: Polity.

 - Phillips, Whitney.
 2016.
 This is Why We Can’t Have Nice Things: Mapping the Relationship between Online Trolling and Mainstream Culture.
-Cambridge: MIT, 2016.
+Cambridge: The MIT Press.

 - Quintilian.
 1920.
 Institutio Oratoria, Book VIII, section 6, 53-55.

 - Shannon, Claude, and Warren Weaver.
 1964.
 The Mathematical Theory of Communication.
-Urbana: University of Illinois.
+Urbana: University of Illinois Press.